EthanScomoton/pcj/README.md

-A beginner’s attempt at python and ML
+A beginner’s attempt at DL and ML